 When a garage is converted to a room, even if for storage, it is considered new living area under impact fee definitions.
 There are two different tiers/rates for a single family home depending upon the living area: 1) Less 4,000 sq. ft. and 2) 4,000 sq. ft. or more.
 Impact fees are assessed when a garage conversion causes the new living area square footage of the home to fall under a higher tier.
-The impact fee web page has an Impact Fee Calculator that will calculate the fee for you (choose Home-Addition/Replacement), or you can also use the Additions/Replacements Calculation Sheet on the Impact Fee Schedules page.
+A Residential Impact Fee Schedule is available under Impact Fee Schedules and Forms, or the Impact Fee Calculator will calculate the fee for you (choose Single Family Additions/Replacements).

 Am I required to pay impact fees if I enclose my lanai?